-Ontario Power Generation Inc. is an Ontario-based electricity generation company whose principal business is the generation and sale of electricity in Ontario.
-Our focus is on the efficient production and sale of electricity from our generation assets, while operating in a safe, open and environmentally responsible manner.
+OPG is an Ontario-based electricity generation company whose principal business is the generation and sale of electricity from its generating assets, while operating in a safe, open and environmentally-responsible manner.
+OPG was established under the Business Corporations Act (Ontario) and is wholly owned by the Province of Ontario.